Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - Layout Guide.md

 methods, it must also be shown in the Diary, with confirmation from the instructor and student.

-\- At the same time, the student\'s KL and DA Diary also clearly shows the amount of work the instructor does for that student, which serves as the basis for calculating the instructor\'s guidance fee.
+\- At the same time, the student's KL and DA Diary also clearly shows the amount of work the instructor does for that student, which serves as the basis for calculating the instructor's guidance fee.

 3\.
 The KL and DA diary is also important evidence for the KL and DA implementation process of students and is a condition for students to